-PFP Manual - Electronic Version
+PFP Manual - Electronic Version Not used

 This is a one-year license for the electronic version of the Personal Financial Planner's Manual™, which includes four quarterly updates to ensure your information is kept current.

 This version requires a PC running Windows XP or later.

 You may be one of the candidates who learns best by simply reading the material subject to examination.
 The Manual contains all of the concepts, definitions, formulas required by the Competency Profiles plus extensive examples of how they apply.

 The Manual will guide you through current and up-to-date concepts, definitions, formulas and strategies with examples as to how they would apply to client situations that you would find on the examinations.

 The Manual includes 67 chapters addressing the components of financial planning as defined in the CFP® and PFP® Professional Competency Profiles.

 To see how the Manual is written, you can review this Chapter on Registered Education Savings Plans.

 "I relied entirely on the Personal Financial Planner's Manual as my study material during preparation for the CFP® Exam.
 I found the material very detailed, technically sound and insightful.
 Your preparation guide was particular helpful in focusing my study time.

 In my financial planning practice, I have made reference to the Manual on numerous occasions.
 I keep it on my credenza within arm's reach.
 The manner in which the material is presented is very applicable to everyday situations and I apply the concepts outlined with ease."